chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator.md

 }
 ```

 The program we've built can evaluate expressions containing simple arithmetic: addition, multiplication, division, subtraction, exponentiation.
 But the fun has just begun.
-In the next article, we'll extend the evaluator to support conditionals, custom functions, and environments.
+In the next article, we'll extend the evaluator to support conditionals, functions, and environments.

 In the meantime, try out [the evaluator online](https://chidiwilliams.github.io/expression-evaluator/) or check out [the code on GitHub](https://github.com/chidiwilliams/expression-evaluator/blob/main/simple.js).